gokselpirnal/instagram-normalizer/README.md

-instagram video controls chrome extension
+instagram video controls and copy image or video url chrome extension
 -------------------

-simply enables instagram video controls
+instagram video controls and copy image or video url

 can be downloaded from [](here)